 Softwood (Redwood & Whitewood)

-Softwood is the most common timber used in staircase production and forms the majority of elements in a staircase.
+Softwood is the most common timber used in staircase design and production and forms the majority of elements in a staircase.
 Softwood can be stained or varnished but is generally painted, giving you the freedom to create a uniquely coloured staircase.

 Hemlock Texture